×

 @article{rodriguez2021griffin,

-author={Rodríguez-Gómez, J. P. and Tapia, R. and Paneque, J. L. and Grau, P. and Gómez Eguíluz, A. and Martínez-de Dios, J. R. and Ollero, A.},
+author={Rodríguez-Gómez, Juan Pablo and Tapia, Raul and Paneque, Julio L. and Grau, Pedro and Gómez Eguíluz, Augusto and Martínez-de Dios, José Ramiro and Ollero, Anibal},

 journal={IEEE Robotics and Automation Letters},

-title={The {GRIFFIN} Perception Dataset: Bridging the Gap Between Flapping-Wing Flight and Robotic Perception},
+title={The GRIFFIN Perception Dataset: Bridging the Gap Between Flapping-Wing Flight and Robotic Perception},

 year={2021},